SPAC trading pops deflate as 'exuberance and greed' depart

 SPAC stocks have traditionally traded close to their US$10 IPO price until they announce a merger.
 However, exuberance over the last few months resulted in many being bid up on speculation that the SPAC would ultimately merge with a company that would be well-received by the market.

-So far this month, the biggest first-day pop has been a 3.5per cent gain for Supernova Partners Acquisition Co II Ltd on March 1, compared to a January high of 32.5per cent for Altimeter Growth Corp 2 and a February high of 24.9per cent for CM Life Sciences II Inc.
+So far this month, the biggest first-day pop has been a 3.5 per cent gain for Supernova Partners Acquisition Co II Ltd on Mar 1, compared to a January high of 32.5 per cent for Altimeter Growth Corp 2 and a February high of 24.9 per cent for CM Life Sciences II Inc.

 The decline in enthusiasm has set in a week after the news broke SPACs had surpassed the US$83.4 billion through IPOs the sector raised in all of 2020, which had been a record year.

-Some 294 SPACs have raised US$95.7 billion so far this year, with a further 229 seeking a little over US$58 billion in the pre-IPO stage, according to information provider SPAC Research.
+Some 294 SPACs have raised US$95.7 billion so far this year, with a further 229 seeking a little over $58 billion in the pre-IPO stage, according to information provider SPAC Research.

 "We're seeing so many SPACs.
 There's a finite amount of capital at the IPO level that is available for SPACs and there's not an endless pool of capital," said Harris Arch, SPAC Portfolio Manager at hedge fund DuPont Capital.